Skip to content

 • =key=value - Replace operator: completely replace value

-• ~key - Remove operator: delete key (idempotent)
+• ~key - Remove operator: delete key (errors if missing)

 Examples: